highcharts/connectors-morningstar/docs/connectors/morningstar/dws-investments-connector.md

-# Investments Connector
+# Investments Details Connector

-The `HighchartsConnectors.MorningstarDWS.InvestmentsConnector` is a connector that allows access to the newer Morningstar API, which provides the Investment Details API.
+The `HighchartsConnectors.MorningstarDWS.InvestmentsConnector` is a connector that allows access to the newer Morningstar API, which provides the **Investment Details API**.

-## How to use Investments Connector
+## How to use Investments Details Connector

 The `InvestmentsConnector` allows you to select multiple converters simultaneously.